Table of Contents[Hide][Show]

 Crawfish Boil Spices

 The liquid crab and shrimp boil concentrates are perhaps the worst choice.
-The ingredients contain extracts of herbs (rather than the whole herb) combined with the synthetic emulsifier and artificial flavors!
+The ingredients contain extracts of herbs (rather than the whole herb) combined with a synthetic emulsifier and artificial flavors!

 WATER, POLYSORBATE 80, EXTRACTIVES OF: RED PEPPER, BAY, CLOVE, BLACK PEPPER, THYME, MARJORAM AND ARTIFICIAL SPICE FLAVORS.